 Currently, we do not ship internationally.
 However, Bova Global may be able to assist you.

-Outcomes from treatment with GS-441524 as a sole oral treatment are comparable (complete response in 90%+) with combined treatment of remdesivir and GS-441524 or remdesivir alone (Taylor et al, 2023)
+Outcomes from treatment with Bova GS-441524 as a sole oral treatment are comparable (complete response in 90%+) with combined treatment of remdesivir and Bova GS-441524 or remdesivir alone (Taylor et al, 2023)

 No one knows what is in the black market drugs as they are unknown, untested drugs made following no regulations.
-The Stokes Pharmacy product is tested against a proven standard and compounded by a leading regulated nationwide compounding pharmacy.
+The Stokes Pharmacy products are tested against a proven standard and compounded by a leading regulated nationwide compounding pharmacy.

 Your clients should be under the care of a licensed veterinarian to guide them through their FIP journey.
-Like other antivirals GS-441524 should be prescribed by a veterinarian for reasons that include the risk of antimicrobial resistance.
+Like other antivirals, Bova GS-441524 should be prescribed by a veterinarian for reasons that include the risk of antimicrobial resistance.
 Stokes Pharmacy is a leading regulated nationwide compounding pharmacy that is selling the only oral formula identical to the Bova formula used in clinical studies across the globe.
-Stokes Pharmacy’s GS-441524 Tablets were tested by Bova to meet their exact specifications.
+Stokes Pharmacy’s Bova GS-441524 is tested by Bova to meet their exact specifications.
 Read a clinical study on black market drugs.

 All webinars will be recorded and available to watch on-demand.
 However, CE credits will only be issued to those who tune in live.
 Limited Seats!
 Reserve your spot today!